nocdn/magisk-downloader/README.md

         - Writes the downloaded content to a file with the appropriate name
     - Creates a copy of the file with the same name, but with a .zip extention (to flash in android recovery)
     - Calculates hash of file to make sure download is intact
+    - Checks if the file is already downloaded, and asks if you want to download again

 <h2>To-do:</h2>

-    - Checks if the file is already downloaded
+    - Add option to choose between overwrite/add number to end